 ** All media personnel must maintain visible identification while on airport property.

-In the event of a major accident or incident, the airport marketing and communications director or his designee is responsible for coordinating all media activities.
-This includes providing escorts for media while in the AOA, ensuring that the information is properly disseminated and that regulations, procedures, and on-scene command-post instructions are followed.
+Major accident or incident procedures: In the event of a major accident or incident, the airport Director of Marketing Communications or his designee is responsible for coordinating all media activities.
+This includes providing escorts for media while in the AOA, ensuring that the information is properly disseminated, and that regulations, procedures, and on-scene command-post instructions are followed.

 Dane County Airport Jurisdiction Description:

 DCRA is the responsible party for the airfield and runways, terminal structures, and land surrounding the airport.
 It does not engage in the management of the airspace above the airport, the flying or maintaining of aircraft, or the safety and security procedures of the TSA.
 The following provide guidelines for obtaining accurate and appropriate information: